Transit pass: Saint Petersburg

 Early cards are plastic based and limited only for underground railway trips.
 For surface transportation they have unlimited trips within a fixed period of time.
 A passenger has to pay a security deposit of 30 roubles for the card itself.
 When the pass expires, passenger can recharge it with the same or another type of fare or return the card and get the security deposit back.
 The card itself expires 90 days after not being recharged.
 In this case, the security deposit cannot be returned.

 In 2010 appeared the first non-rechargeable disposable paper-based electronic transit passes for a certain number of trips on trams, trolleybuses and buses.
 They are sold with a protective foil sticker, which should be removed prior to first use.
 They are not time-limited except that they expire 30 days after the countrywide or citywide fare changes, which happens usually each 1–2 years.

 In 2011 the "Podorozhnik" ("Plantago") cards came to the stage.
 Their difference from early plastic cards is that they have a conventional area where a fare for specific amount of time (15 days, one month) could be written (the unit is a single ride) and an "electronic wallet" which could be charged with any amount of roubles (the unit is Rouble) with an ability to get a discount - the more rides the cheaper a single ride is.
 Electronic wallet gets unlocked when a fixed period fare expires.
 Also they have bigger expiration period after not being recharged (3 years).

 Spain

 In Spain a travel card called creditrans is used in the city of Bilbao.

 Sweden

 In Stockholm, Sweden a travel card is used for the municipal railway systems.

+Switzerland

+Public transport in Switzerland is organized in tariff networks, with corresponding passes for use of rail, bus, most boats and some cable cars within the fare network.
+Travel around the country by public transport is facilitated with the Generalabonnement (GA) and Halbtax for residents and the Swiss Travel Pass for tourists.